opensciencegrid/topology/README.md

   your changes as a GitHub pull request.
 - Send an email to <help@opensciencegrid.org> requesting your desired changes.

-For definitions for the various fields, consult the corresponding template file for the type of data you are updating.
+For definitions for the various fields, consult the corresponding template file below for the type of data you are updating.

 Structure of the Data